bredeson/assannphy/README.md

-# assannphy
+# assannphy - Assembly, Annotation, and Phylogenetics of bacterial genomes
-Assembly, Annotation, and Phylogenetics of bacterial genomes
+Programming for Biology 2024 student project.